ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-monitoring.md

 Monitor HCX components such as HCX Manager, Cloud Gateway, WAN opt, and the Layer 2 Concentrator operations in the following ways:

 - Configure HCX Manager to send logs to a syslog server.
-Use the HCX manager appliance management utility to run the `https://<hcxhostname or IP>:9443` command.
+Use the HCX Manager appliance management utility to run the `https://<hcxhostname or IP>:9443` command.
 - Set up a ping to a VM that is migrated before network swing for each stretched L2 network.
 - Monitor the HCX component VM health with VMware vRealize Operations Manager or other VMware VM monitoring tools.